Satya Kumar Yadav: Early life

 Satyakumar Yadav was born in Gadekallu of Vidapanakallu mandal of Anantapur district.
 He completed his schooling in Proddutur, Kadapa District and Nagarkurnool, Telangana and completed his engineering in Electronics Communications.
-He completed his Master's degree in Political Science from Madurai Kamaraj University and Business Administration from ITM, Chennai.
+He completed his master's degree in political science from Madurai Kamaraj University and Business Administration from ITM, Chennai.

 Political career

 Satya Kumar joined as personal assistant to M. Venkaiah Naidu in 1993 and worked as private secretary, additional private secretary and senior private secretary.
 He also served as OSD for a few days when Venkaiah Naidu was the vice president, and returned to state politics in 2021.
-He joined BJP and was appointed party's National Secretary in 2018.
+He joined TDP and was appointed party's National Secretary in 2018.
 He worked as party observer in Kerala and Karnataka assembly elections and as joint in-charge of Uttar Pradesh state and Andaman-Nicobar in-charge on behalf of BJP.

 In 2024 he contested as BJP candidate from Dharmavaram constituency of Anantapur district and won the election by narrow margin of just 3,734 votes and has taken oath as minister in Fourth N. Chandrababu Naidu ministry on 12 July 2024.